lisabronwyn/tetris-tutorial/doc/improvements.md

 to use the `keydown` event, but this comes with its own problem.
 If a user holds a key down, the `keypress` event will be triggered multiple times, just like holding a letter down in a text editor will repeat the character multiple times.
-Unfortunately, this does not happen for `keydown`, because technically, the key is only physically pushed down once.
+Unfortunately, this does not happen for `keydown` because technically, the key is only physically pushed down once.

-The way to overcome this is to start a timer on `keydown`, and keep handling the key that was pressed each time the timer fires.
-When we get a `keyup` event for the corresponding key, we cancel the timer, and thus stop handling the key.
+The way to overcome this is to start a timer on `keydown` and keep handling the key that was pressed each time the timer fires.
+When we get a `keyup` event for the corresponding key, we cancel the timer and thus stop handling the key.

 Let's see the code to do this first: